 Several MPI implementations, including Open MPI and MVAPICH, support

-passing CUDA GPU pointers to MPI calls to avoid explict data movement
+passing GPU pointers to MPI calls to avoid explicit data movement

-between the host and the device.
-On the Python side, CUDA GPU arrays
+between host and device.
+On the Python side, support for handling GPU

-have been implemented by many libraries that need GPU computation,
+arrays have been implemented in many libraries related GPU computation

 such as CuPy, Numba, PyTorch, and PyArrow.
-In order to increase
+To maximize

-MPI for Python provides an experimental support for CUDA-aware MPI.
+MPI for Python provides an experimental support for GPU-aware MPI.
 This feature requires:

-- mpi4py is built against a CUDA-aware MPI library.
+mpi4py is built against a GPU-aware MPI library.

-- The Python GPU arrays are compliant with the
+The Python GPU arrays are compliant with either of the protocols.

 See the Tutorial section for further information.
 We note that